-In summary, we have two upazilas with similar health service administrations, similar infrastructure and equipment, and similarly qualified staff employed by a common central ministry.
+In summary, we have two upazilas with similar local government administrations, similar health service administrations, similar infrastructure and equipment, and similarly qualified staff employed by a common central ministry.
 But these assets and personnel were deployed in very different ways, resulting in high variation of service, and significantly different social outcomes.
 Why?
 The answer lies in the deep changes in understandings and dispositions amongst Saturians towards the value of health care (and other primary services).
-These are a product of the rising education levels documented in section 1, plus the promotion, training and outreach of local civic and non-governmental organizations.
+These are a product of the rising education levels documented in section 1, plus the promotion by public authorities of a primary health care model implemented at the district, upazila, and union parishad levels.
 These elements combined to make Saturians seek out modern health care, and take a greater interest in its effective provision.
-Which, in turn, imposed greater constraints of accountablity on public health officials.
-Similar dynamics, not documented here, appear to have taken place in the education and water sectors, and with respect to local government more generally.
+Which, in turn, imposed greater constraints of accountability on public health officials.
+There is considerable evidence that similar dynamics, not documented here, have taken place in the education and water sectors, and with respect to local government more generally.

-But improvements in education, and the involvement of civic groups and NGOs in primary services, are national phenomena in Bangladesh.
+But improvements in education, and the roll-out of a primary health care model, are national phenomena in Bangladesh.
 Why did they combine to promote change in Saturia but not Rajnagar?
 Because in Saturia such advances were like seeds planted in an institutional soil that nourished them and allowed them to take root.
-This "soil" consists of a dense web of relationships between citizens, their natural and legal authorities, and service providers, that enmeshed these advances - and the refomers who protagonized them - in local systems of authority and legitimacy.
+This "soil" consists of a dense web of relationships between citizens, their natural and legal authorities, and service providers, that enmeshed these advances - and the reformers who drove advances forward - in local systems of authority and legitimacy.
 This strengthened both reforms and reformers, and made society more susceptible to change.
-In Rajnagar, by contrast, such institutional underpinnings were missing.
+Saturia's institutional soil was prepared and made fertile by its proximity to the capital, its history of sustained NGO involvement, and a relatively open, tolerant religious tradition.
+In Rajnagar, by contrast, similar institutional underpinnings were missing.
 Citizens felt less empowered, and less connected to their authorities.
-Hence the seeds of change fell on soil that was barren, and social development stalled.
+The seeds of change fell on soil made barren by history and geography, and social development stalled.